 - All Sponsored posts must pass through editorial

 In order to create new and exciting content, as well as develop professional working relationships with people and companies in technology and gaming industries, TechRaptor staff will sometimes attend events around the world.
-At this time (April 2015), the limited budget of TechRaptor will sometimes help staff to pay for such events, but with approval of editorial and managerial staff – we may accept travel, lodging assistance, or meals paid for by the companies that we are working with so long as said arrangements are relevant to the stories we seek to cover.
+At this time (September 2022), the budget of TechRaptor will strive to help staff to pay for such events, but with approval of editorial and managerial staff - we may accept travel, lodging assistance, or meals paid for by the companies that we are working with so long as said arrangements are relevant to the stories we seek to cover.
 Having this flexibility allows TechRaptor and its staff to attend more events and meetings, as well as deliver more content throughout the year.

 At this time, TechRaptor is able to sometimes help reimburse out-of-pocket expenses for staff members, but as we grow in both size and revenue, we plan to cover all expenses in the future.